abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/1_data_analysis_&_missing_data/README.md

 #### *Verification of the values*

-Verify whether any year has a minimum value of cells other than (-2) or a maximum value of cells other than (1).
+Verify whether any month has a minimum value of cells other than (-2) or a maximum value of cells other than (1).

 <details>
     <summary>